Professor-G/AstroDynamics/README.md

 # AstroDynamics:
 This repository contains numerical methods for solving Magnetohydrodynamics and the dynamics of gravitating systems, including Celestial, Stellar and Fluid Mechanics.

-Modules are written in Python with additional implementations in cJulia, Fortran90 and C++.
+Modules are written in Python with additional implementations in Julia, Fortran90 and C++.

 # Installation
 To load the the scripts as general modules, clone the repository and do a local pip install: